 It is a diverse academic discipline whereby one studies the primate family, biology, anthropology, and psychology.
 Researchers in Primatology can concentrate exclusively on non-human primates or choose to study human primates to investigate infections and diseases or study primate species as part of intricate ecologies.

 Primatologists’ studies vary from discovering human-like behaviors, exploring primate psychology, or studying their cultural patterns.
 Some Primatologists can also work in labs evaluating the biological evolution and development of chimpanzees and other human-like primates.

-Primatology experts can get involved with many different roles, ranging from working in zoos and similar settings, taking care of the animals there.
+Primatology experts can get involved with many different roles, ranging from working in zoos and similar settings to taking care of the animals there.
 In contrast, other primatologists study primate behavior in their natural (wild) habitat.

 A primatologist can work in various environments depending on their focused area of study, from offices and lab settings to park reserves and fields.
 Even traveling to different places where primatologists can study their primate of interest closely in the wild.

-Primatology expert working in the field should be capable and equipped to face adverse weather conditions and harsh geological environments.
-Primatologists working in the field should be physically fit and be willing to spend a fair amount of time alone.
-Also, field-work may require long hours and irregular schedules.
+Primatology experts working in the field should be capable and equipped to face adverse weather conditions and harsh geological environments.
+Primatologists working in the field should be physically fit and willing to spend a fair amount of time alone.
+Also, fieldwork may require long hours and irregular schedules.

 How Much Does a Primatologist Earn?

 In The United States, the average annual salary of a primatologist is US$57,710.
 The government employs most primatologists in the United States, but some also work for private research ventures.
 The median annual salary for a similar position in Europe and Australia is roughly £45,000 and AU$60,591, respectively.